mikhailshilkov/azure-serverless-workshop/03-telemetry/README.md

 Note: do not destroy the stack, the later labs will interact with it.

-Next, you will deploy a Azure Function Apps that retrieves data from the Cosmos DB collection.
+Next, you will deploy an Azure Function App that retrieves data from the Cosmos DB collection.

 [Get Started with Lab 4](../04-status/README.md)